Sanctuary: Sanctuary as a sacred place

-In Europe, Christian churches were sometimes built on land considered to be a particularly holy spot, perhaps where a miracle or martyrdom was believed to have taken place or where a holy person was buried.
+In Europe, Christian churches were sometimes built on land considered to be a particularly holy spot.
+Often these there were legends associated with these locations regarding miracles or martyrdom believed to have taken place or where a holy person was buried.
 Examples are St. Peter's Basilica in Rome and St. Albans Cathedral in England, which commemorate the martyrdom of Saint Peter (the first Pope) and Saint Alban (the first Christian martyr in Britain), respectively.
+Such locations were also often the sites of religious importance to the community before Christianity arrived.

-The place, and therefore the church built there, was considered to have been sanctified (made holy) by what happened there.
+The place and the church built there were considered to have been sanctified (made holy) by what happened there.
 In modern times, the Catholic Church has continued this practice by placing in the altar of each church, when it is consecrated for use, a box (the sepulcrum) containing relics of one or more saints, usually martyrs.
-This relic box is removed when the church is decommissioned as a holy space.
+This relic box is removed when the church is deconsecrated as a holy space.
 In the Eastern Orthodox Church, the antimension on the altar serves a similar function.
 It is a cloth icon of Christ's body taken down from the cross, and typically has the relics of a saint sewn into it.
 In addition, it is signed by the parish's bishop, and represents his authorization and blessing for the Eucharist to be celebrated on that altar.